 1- The Pope's message has been very significantly altered by a calamitous English (and ONLY the English) translation.

-2- That mistranslation, for a number of reasons, seems to be, to me, unquestionably deliberate.
+2- That mistranslation, for a number of reasons, seems to be, at least to me, unquestionably deliberate.

 3- There is a design, in my opinion, to this deliberate mistranslation and that is to provide papal "air cover" to left-of-center policies and politicians.

 4- This is not the first time (by far) where the English AND ONLY THE ENGLISH translation has had such a peculiar...um...slant

 5- My personal style of translation really shies away from "dynamic equivalency" unless a particular passage has no accurate rendering in the (in this case) English.
 Call it 20% of this translation.

 6- Sometimes upon rereading what I have already translated, I catch an error or realize a better way of wording something, so sometimes previous "entries" change.
 If you've wondered, you're not seeing things.